AcademicsSchools CentersCenter For Psychedelic StudiesPsychedelic-Assisted Therapies Certificate

 • Trainees are given a comprehensive, in-depth foundation with the understanding that, as with any specialty, many thousands of clinical hours are needed to become fully competent.

-• Naropa carefully considers institutional partners and faculty to deliver the highest quality educational experience.
+• Naropa carefully considers institutional partners and educators to deliver the highest quality educational experience.

-• Naropa faculty guide curriculum development and bring unique expertise in areas such as somatic psychology, eco-psychology, chaplaincy, professional ethics and transpersonal/contemplative psychology.
+• Naropa educators guide curriculum development and bring unique expertise in areas such as somatic psychology, eco-psychology, chaplaincy, professional ethics and transpersonal/contemplative psychology.

 Program Format